 DIF: Cognitive Level: Comprehension REF: p.
-5 TOP: Step of the Nursing Process: Implementation
+5 TOP: Step of the Nursing Process: Implementation MSC: Client Needs: Management of Care

 - 8. The nurse-client relationship as described by Hildegard Peplau - a. would not be useful in a short-stay unit. - b. allows personal and social growth to occur only for the client. - c. facilitates the identification and accomplishment of therapeutic goals. - d. focuses on maintaining a personal relationship between the nurse and client.